hashicorp/field-workshops-terraform/instruqt-tracks/terraform-cloud-gcp-v2/02-terraform-cloud-setup/assignment.md

   * Select your current organization at the bottom of the navigation menu
   * Click **Create new organization**
+  * Name your organization.
+We recommend using the prefix  used to create the HCP Organization.
+  * Click **Create an organization**

 10. When prompted to Create a workspace: